Cindy Mesaros has the perfect antidote to compulsive shopping.

 “Use an accurate hourly online price tracker and price alert service to tell you when to buy and when to sell back used items,” advises David Mercer, founder of SME Pals, a blog dedicated to helping entrepreneurs and small business owners.
 For example, behind most products sold on Amazon, there’s an entire marketplace of sellers competing with each other for market share and sales.
 “This means that prices are extremely fluid — dropping and increasing hourly,” he adds.
 Try a site like Slickdeals or, for Amazon prices, check out CamelCamelCamel.

 Perhaps the best piece of advice I can offer?
-Don’t go.
+Don’t go, obviously you still need the essentials like groceries.
 Shopping is a sport for some Americans, but it can lead you to purchases that you don’t want or need.

 I speak from personal experience.
 I just downsized all of my material possessions to two small boxes and data stored in the cloud.
-I sifted through so many clothes that I’d collected over the years, many items worn only once or twice.
+So many clothes that I’d collected over the years, many items worn only once or twice.
 I found items I desired but then fell out of love with; they were relegated to storage, then met their fate at a garage sale.

 The longer I live, the more of a minimalist I become.
 Speaking of which, I think I’m starting to get a little wordy.
 It’s time to sign off.